Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Stasher silicone bags with free printable bilingual labels

-For reference, our organization method has helped both my 4-year-old son and 7-year-old daughter independently wear clean masks as part of their regular, daily routine.
+For reference, our organization method has helped both my 4-year-old son and 7-year-old daughter independently wear clean masks as part of their daily routine.

 Related: Where to Buy KN95 and KF94 Masks for Kids and Adults With Coupons